scality/metalk8s/tools/crd-client-generator-js/README.md

 ## CRD client generator

-It generates a flow client based on `@kubernetes/client` custom objects client from a Kubernetes `CustomResourceDefinition`.
+It generates a typescript client based on `@kubernetes/client` custom objects client from a Kubernetes `CustomResourceDefinition`.

 ### Usage

 ```bash
 $ npm run generate -- <path_to_your_crd> <path_to_the_target_generated_js_file> [optional_type_prefix]